Optomechanical microwave amplification without mechanical amplification: Experimental Setup

 The experimental setup is shown in Fig.~\ref{fig1}.
 As microwave cavity we use a 3D copper cavity with dimensions $28 \times 28 \times 8$~mm$^3$ with a bare frequency of $7.59$~GHz.
 It contains a stacked microchip structure with a mechanical oscillator, capacitively coupled to the cavity.
 The mechanical capacitor is constructed using a flip-chip technique where the antennas and membrane are fabricated separately and joined together using an adhesive~\cite{yuan2015large, noguchi2016ground}.
 The antenna chip contains two conducting strips which concentrate the electric field, and is fabricated on a double-side polished sapphire chip with superconducting Molybdenum-Rhenium (MoRe) 60-40 alloy electrodes~\cite{singh2014molybdenum}.
 The membrane chip is a square $5 \times 5$~mm transmission-electron microscopy window from Norcada made from 50~nm thick stoichiometric Si$_3$N$_4$~\cite{zwickl2008high} on which we sputter a 20~nm thick MoRe square patch.
+A discussion on the chosen metallization geometry is given in the Supplemental Material \cite{yu2012control, cohen2019SM}.
 The two chips are then fixed together using a single drop of epoxy in the corner of the membrane chip.
 The gap between two chips is measured at room temperature to be 2~$\mu$m using the depth-of-focus of an optical microscope.

 The microwave optomechanical system can be understood using the effective circuit diagram in Fig.~\ref{fig1}(c).
 The fundamental mode of the 3D cavity is represented by an LC circuit, and the antenna-chip structure is a capacitive circuit in which the middle two capacitors are modulated in-phase by the motion of the membrane.
 We measure the 3D optomechanical setup in vacuum with a bath temperature of 4.2~K by means of a microwave reflection measurement using an Agilent PNA N5221A vector network analyzer (VNA).
 In the case that measurements require two microwave tones, a weak probing tone, with frequency $\omega_\textrm{p}$, is provided by the output port of our VNA, and a second stronger drive tone, with frequency $\omega_\textrm{d}$, is generated by a Rohde \& Schwarz SMB100A microwave generator.
 The signals are combined using a directional coupler where the transmitted port is used for the drive tone to allow for maximum drive power.